steve-community/steve/README.md

 SteVe requires
 * JDK 11 (both Oracle JDK and OpenJDK are supported)
 * Maven
-* At least MySQL 5.7.7 (MariaDB 10.2.1 or later works as well) as database
+* MariaDB 10.2.1 or later.
+MySQL 5.7.7 or later works as well, but especially MySQL 8 introduces more hassle.
+We suggest MariaDB 10.3.

 to build and run.